AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

  * Tilemap

-<p>The scene is composed with a rectangular tilemap, wich is separated in 6 pivots.
-This pivots mark a part of the scene where some enemies can appear and how the maps move and will look.</p>
+<p>The scene is composed with a rectangular tilemap, which is separated in 6 pivots.
+These pivots mark a part of the scene where some enemies can appear and how the maps move and will look.</p>

 ![Alt Text](GIFs/scene2.png)

 ![Alt Text](GIFs/scene3.png)

 <p>There isn't actually a background but a floor, like I said in the beginning, it is not a platformer.
-This floor have only a tilemap and a tilemap renderer because the player can move freely over them.
+This floor has only a tilemap and a tilemap renderer because the player can move freely over them.
 Then we have the wall and the obstacles, they use a different tile palette and have a static rigidbody with a tilemap and composite collider.</p>
 <p>The map is basically infinite, the player can move up or down all he wants, so we need to move the background up or down too.
-To accomplish that the main character have a script to move the floors when they are out of the camera sight.</p>
+To accomplish that, the main character have a script to move the floors when they are out of the camera sight.</p>

 	float size = cameraMain.GetComponent<Camera>().orthographicSize;
 	float spacing = reference.GetComponent<Renderer>().bounds.size.y;